BananaAcid/adobe2affinity/README.md

 An overview off the UI and some examples (layers, masking, ...) can be found here: https://affinity.serif.com/learn/photo/desktop/quickstart/

-(yes finding was not intuitive, luckily, it's existence was mentioned in the forums)
+(Yes finding it, was not intuitive, luckily, it's existence was mentioned in the forums)

 ---